d-manigandan/OpenSiliconTrail/README.md

 | Week   | Task                              | Description                        | Status |
 |--------|-----------------------------------|------------------------------------|--------|
 | [Week 0](Week0/) | [Task 0](Week0/README.md) | Tool installations and verifications | ✔️     |

+## Acknowledgements

+Special thanks to [VSD](https://www.vlsisystemdesign.com/) for organizing the RISC-V SoC Tapeout Program and providing valuable resources.
+Gratitude to the open-source EDA community for their tools and support.
+Inspired by documentation styles from [RTL2GDS_Alchemy](https://github.com/TheVoltageVikingRam/RTL2GDS_Alchemy).